 For lung cancer, the recommended daily dose of Tarceva is 150 mg.
 For pancreatic cancer, it is 100 mg.
 Tarceva is taken at least one hour before or two hours after food.
 If needed (for example because of side effects), the dose may be reduced in 50‑mg steps.
 As Tarceva seems to be more effective in patients with pancreatic cancer who develop a rash, treatment should be re‑assessed after four to eight weeks if no rash has developed.
 Patients taking Tarceva should stop smoking, as smoking can decrease the amount of the medicine in the blood.

 How does Tarceva work?

-The active substance in Tarceva, erlotinib, is an anticancer medicine that belongs to the group ‘EGFR inhibitors’.
+The active substance in Tarceva, erlotinib, is a cancer medicine that belongs to the group ‘EGFR inhibitors’.
 Erlotinib blocks EGFRs, which can be found on the surface of some tumour cells.
 As a result of this block, the tumour cells can no longer receive the messages needed for growth, progression and spreading (metastasis).
 As a result, Tarceva helps to stop the cancer from growing, multiplying and spreading through the body.

 How has Tarceva been studied?

 In non-small cell lung cancer Tarceva has been mainly studied in four studies:

 - the first study compared Tarceva with other chemotherapy in 173 patients with advanced NSCLC with activating EGFR mutations who had not received previous chemotherapy.